 More good news: A landowner may currently gain all the above estate tax savings (but not the income tax deduction) by gifting a conservation easement in the will itself.
 Or, heirs may gain these savings post mortem by gifting a conservation easement by recorded deed prior to the due date for the estate tax return (nine months after death, with a six month extension generally available by official request to the IRS).

-One Final Note: A conservation easement ensures that the land will always be eligible for reduced property tax rate even if the current use program is abolished.
+One final note: A conservation easement ensures that the land will always be eligible for a reduced property tax rate even if the current use program is abolished.

-For more information on conservation easements, conserving land with the Harris Center, or other aspects of the Harris Center’s land conservation program, contact Land Protection Specialist Eric Masterson at (603) 525-3394 or email@example.com.
+For more information on conserving land with the Harris Center, please contact Land Protection Specialist Eric Masterson at (603) 525-3394 or email@example.com.